Leopold von Sedlnitzky

-Leopold von Sedlnitzky (29 July 1787 – 25 March 1871) was a Roman Catholic bishop of Breslau, who after abdicating as bishop converted to Protestantism.
+Leopold von Sedlnitzky (29 July 1787 – 25 March 1871) was a Roman Catholic bishop of Breslau, who converted to Protestantism after abdicating as bishop.

 Early life

 Leopold von Sedlnitzky also known as Count Leopold Sedlnitzky Odrowąż Choltitz was born on 29 July 1787 in Geppersdorf, Austrian Silesia.
 He came from the Moravian-Silesian noble family of Sedlnitzky Choltitz.
 His parents, Joseph Imperial Count of Sedlnitzky and Maria Josepha, Countess of Haugwitz influenced his spiritual outlook early on.
 His brother Joseph was an Austrian civil servant.

 Career

-He studied philosophy and theology at the University of Breslau but returned home to continue his studies privately in 1807 when Wrocław was affected by the Napoleonic wars.
+He studied philosophy and theology at the University of Breslau but returned home to continue his studies privately in 1807 when Wrocław was affected by the Napoleonic Wars.
 He graduated and was ordained in 1811.

 In 1819 he became a canon in Breslau (Wrocław) and in 1830, with royal support, provost.
 In December 1832 he was made a vicar.

 The Prussian government chose him to be bishop of Breslau in 1835, but he resigned in October 1840.
 After abdicating he moved to Berlin where he was made a privy-councillor by King Friedrich Wilhelm IV.

 Then in 1863 he became a Protestant.

 His interest in education continued as a Protestant.
 He founded the Paulinum, a dormitory for Protestant high school students, and in 1869 the Johanneum, a boarding school for Protestant theology students.
 In his will, he also gave to the Breslau Evangelical Theological college.